Hacker News

 Edit: I want to add that there's also an important factor here.
 The LLM might get you a "result" faster, but you are much more likely to miss the learning process that comes with struggling.
 Because that makes you much faster (and more flexible) not just next time but in many situations where even a subset is similar.
 Which yeah, totally fine to glue shit together when you don't care and just need something, but there's a lot of missed value if you need to revisit any of that.
 I do have concerns that people will be plateaued at junior levels.
 I hope it doesn't cause seniors to revert to juniors, which I've seen happen without LLMs.
 If you stop working on these types of problems, you lose the skills.
 There's already an issue where we rush to get output and it has clear effects on the stagnation of devs.
 We have far more programmers than ever but I'm not confident we have a significant number more wizards (the percentage of wizards is decreasing).
 There's fewer people writing programs just for fun.
 But "for fun" is one of our greatest learning tools as humans.
 Play is a common trait you see in animals and it exists for a reason.

-6 hours ago by rpastuszak
+8 months ago by rpastuszak

 I've changed my mind on that as well.
 I think that, generally, chat UIs are a lazy and not very user friendly.
 However, when coding I keep switching between two modes: